-All submissions must be made via Carmen Canvas by 11:59PM on the due date to be considered on time.
+All submissions must be made via Carmen Canvas by 11:59 pm on the due date to be considered on time.
 All lab assignments are due on Mondays except for holidays.

 CATEGORY POINTS OCCURRENCE DUE DATES

-Participation 15% Multiple N/A
+Participation 15% Multiple In-class or Fridays

 Assignments 56% Four assignments Mondays (check Canvas for specific dates)

 Exam 1 (midterm) 12% Once TBD

 Exam 2 (final) or final paper 17% Once TBD

 Total 100%